nus-cs2103-AY2021S2/ip/docs/README.md

 Deadline command add a deadline task which requires task description, date and time to specify the due date and time of the task.

 Format: `deadline` description /BY date[DD/MM/YY] time [HHMM]

+Note: Do ensure that the time is given in HHMM format with no extra spacing or semicolon

 Examples:
 * `deadline return pen /by 03/05/2021 1800`